BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

   - The sequence for which the search is performed.

 - Database
-  - A set of sequences on which search is performed to find mathces for the query sequence.
+  - A set of sequences on which search is performed to find matches for the query sequence.

 - Subject
   - A single sequence within the database.